Bonfida/bonfida-dev-guide/src/01_Getting_started.md

 ## Creating a new project

-To initialize a new project _my-project_ in the current directory, we use the following command :
+To initialize a new project _my-project_ in the current directory, we use the following command:

 ```
 bonfida autoproject my-project